terodox/terodox.tech/content/posts/2019-10-05--teams-are-a-relationship/index.md

 ###### Cover photo credit: [Helena Lopes](https://unsplash.com/@wildlittlethingsphoto)

 Team: a number of persons associated together in work or activity.
 Our goal is to not just be a part of a team, but a high performing team.
 Pretending like the title didn't give this away, I firmly believe that teams are truly a relationship.
-The way we interact with together, the empathy we have for them, and our ability to work through conflict are all key aspects to maintaining a healthy relationship.
+The way we interact with one another, the empathy we have for each other, and our ability to work through conflict are all key aspects to maintaining a healthy relationship.
 They are also critical for forming and maintaining a high performing team.

 ## A team is a relationship and should be treated like one